VishalKrMaurya/synCode/README.md

-# syncCode
+# synCode

-syncCode is a real-time collaborative code editor that allows multiple users to join a room, write code together, and see each other's changes instantly.
-Built with React, Node.js, Express, and Socket.IO, syncCode is perfect for remote interviews, coding sessions, pair programming, and learning environments.
+synCode is a real-time collaborative code editor that allows multiple users to join a room, write code together, and see each other's changes instantly.
+Built with React, Node.js, Express, and Socket.IO, synCode is perfect for remote interviews, coding sessions, pair programming, and learning environments.

 ## Features